 Saskatoon Norwegian School (NorSkole)

-Language classes registration on Monday, September 10th at 6:30 pm (beginner) and Tuesday, September 11th at 6:00 pm (intermediate), at Aden Bowman Collegiate.
+Language class registration on Monday, September 10th, 2018 at 6:30 pm (beginner) and Tuesday, September 11th at 6:00 pm (intermediate), at Aden Bowman Collegiate.
 The Aden Bowman Collegiate is on the corner of Taylor Street and Clarence Avenue.

 Families with children interested in children’s classes please contact Jennifer Stanley at email@example.com